Meet the Lab!

 (Postdoctoral Fellow)

-Yasmeen is interested in the role of RNA-protein interactions in biomolecular condensation, particularly as it relates to innate immunity and membrane damage.
+Yasmeen is interested in how membrane biology and innate immunity modify pathogenic protein and RNA aggregation.
 She was educated in Delhi, India, receiving her Bachelor's and Master's in Biochemistry from Delhi University and Jamia Millia Islamia, then earning a PhD from CSIR-Institute of Genomics and Integrative Biology.
 At CSIR, she characterized the biophysical mechanism by which nucleolin’s RNA-binding domains cooperatively recognize G-quadruplex structures in nucleic acids.
-As a postdoc, Yasmeen is expanding her RNA biology expertise from test tubes to living systems and is also leading efforts to understand the role of TMEM106B in the aging brain.
+As a postdoc, Yasmeen is expanding her in vitro expertise from test tubes to living systems and is leading the lab’s efforts to understand the role of TMEM106B (and alpha-synuclein) in the aging brain.
 Outside of lab, one can find her trying new food, exploring new places, and playing badminton.

 Rupam Ghosh